soft-eng-dev/phishnet/README.md

 PhishNet

-> Detecting phishing URLs before the damage is done — without relying on blocklists.
+> Detecting phishing URLs before the damage is done, without relying on blocklists.

 ## The problem with blocklists